Brennall/HFH-SRD/Chapter07.md

 ### Settlement Population (families)   Urban Revenue (gp/family)   Market Class

-75–249	   	      		   7	 	 	       Class VI
+75-249	   	      		   7	 	 	       Class VI

-250–624				   7.5			       Class V
+250-624				   7.5			       Class V

-626–2,499			   7.5			       Class IV
+626-2,499			   7.5			       Class IV

-2,500–4,999			   7.5			       Class III
+2,500-4,999			   7.5			       Class III

-5,000–19,999			   8			       Class II
+5,000-19,999			   8			       Class II

-20,000–100,000			   8.5			       Class I
+20,000-100,000			   8.5			       Class I

 ### Paying Expenses

 Settlement expenses are similar to domain expenses.
 Each month, an urban settlement must pay a garrison cost of 2gp/family.
 In addition to maintaining the garrison, the adventurer must pay for the upkeep of the urban communities.
 Upkeep of urban settlements cost 1.5gp/family each month.

-If the adventurer has established his urban settlement in a civilized realm, he will owe the usual 20% tax on his settlement’s gross monthly income.
-He will also owe a tithe of 10% of the settlement’s gross monthly income to the church of the domain’s dominant religion.
-And, as with a domain, four times per year (the date will vary based on the culture, but one per season is common), the adventurer will be expected to hold a festival for the settlement’s urban families, costing 5gp per family.
+If the adventurer has established his urban settlement in a civilized realm, he will owe the usual 20% tax on his settlement's gross monthly income.
+He will also owe a tithe of 10% of the settlement's gross monthly income to the church of the domain's dominant religion.
+And, as with a domain, four times per year (the date will vary based on the culture, but one per season is common), the adventurer will be expected to hold a festival for the settlement's urban families, costing 5gp per family.

 The Villages, Towns, and Cities table, below, shows the average monthly income, after expenses, of urban settlements of various sizes.
 This table can be used to quickly determine the value of an urban settlement located within a domain.
-Detailed rules for developing the complete urban demographics of all of a campaign’s realms can be found under Constructing the Campaign Setting in Chapter 10.
+Detailed rules for developing the complete urban demographics of all of a campaign's realms can be found under Constructing the Campaign Setting in Chapter 10.

 ### Expense	      Monthly Cost